teukumufti/FlappyBird/README.md

 ## Thanks

-The reference of this project is [FlappyBird](https://github.com/teukumufti/FlappyBird) of [kingyuluk](https://github.com/teukumufti/FlappyBird),express thankfulness.
+The reference of this project is [FlappyBird](https://github.com/teukumufti/FlappyBird) of [Teuku Mufti](https://github.com/teukumufti/FlappyBird),express thankfulness.